 Mental health issues that Heather has worked with extensively are ADHD and Reactive Attachment Disorder.
 To make a diagnosis of ADHD, she uses the Vanderbilt ADHD Diagnostic Rating Scale as part of the assessment process.
 Once diagnosed, she educates the family on the disorder and works with them, giving the parents helpful parenting strategies and tips for navigating the educational system to obtain additional supports when needed.
 She also works with the school and makes suggestions that can help the child to be more successful in the classroom.
 When working with children diagnosed with Reactive Attachment Disorder, Heather provides assessment, support, education and therapy to the child and family in an effort to help the child process and heal from trauma, and form healthy, secure attachments with new caregivers.
 Other mental health diagnosis that Heather works with include Depression and Bi-polar Disorder, Anxiety Disorders, Learning Disabilities, Oppositional Defiant Disorder, PTSD, and developmental disabilities, including autism.

 Heather is a member of Allen Memorial Baptist Church in Salisbury, Maryland and is involved with her church through the Prayer Ministry, Life Group Leadership and Missions Outreach to India.
-She has been married to her husband Scott for 21 years.
-They reside in Salisbury, Maryland with their two daughters.
+She has been married to her husband Scott for 25 years and they have two daughters.

 Heather is a member of the American Association of Christian Counselors and is a state approved social work supervisor.